Home Home

 1927 poster

 It was the success of this old Hippodrome that ironically brought about its demise, with the need for more seating.
 After only three decades, it was to be succeeded by the New Hippodrome which opened on the 1st November 1937 - two days after the old Hippodrome closed its doors for the final time.
-As the new one begun its life of entertainment, the old one ceased and was demolished by the following year to make way for another section of the scenic Lady Herbert's Garden.
+As the new one begun its life of entertainment, the old one ceased and was demolished during February of the following year to make way for another section of the scenic Lady Herbert's Garden.
 The old Hippodrome had been purchased by Sir Alfred Herbert in 1936 with this act in mind.
 The peaceful view today is one of 20th century Coventry's success stories.

 To the left of the photograph can be seen part of the recently built Millennium Place and across the garden now spirals the new glass bridge.